PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 20:19:17
+Last updated: 2024-04-02 20:19:50
-Random Quote: All serious daring starts from within. - Harriet Beecher Stowe
+Random Quote: A man is great by deeds, not by birth. - Chanakya